IHTSDO/snowstorm/docs/using-the-fhir-api.md

 ## Testing

-In a default installation, the FHIR endpoints can be found at: http://localhost:8080/fhir  although there is no operation there, so you could try one of these calls:
+By default the base of the FHIR API is http://localhost:8080/fhir

 ### Server Capabilities
 http://localhost:8080/fhir/metadata